 - Identify the metrics to track

 Which metrics will help you measure the campaign’s results?
 This answer, too, depends on the kind of campaign you’re running.
 I’ve created a general list of metrics that would apply to most campaigns:

 The above plan will help you guide through the entire process of setting up and running campaigns.

 Your social media audience must’ve been a part of some really great campaigns.
 However, impressing them doesn’t require an impossible effort on your part.
-The only reason a user decides to become a lead for you is because he/she thinks you will add some value to his/her life.
+The only reason a user decides to become a lead for you is that he/she thinks you will add some value to his/her life.
 This could be anything - a piece of useful information or a discount.